 Class was very simple.
 I tried to say things in order to communicate with her and when I couldn’t, she would tell me how to say it.
 When I said it poorly, she would correct me.
 That’s it.
 I learned to speak about a lot of different topics in this way and my fluency increased rapidly.
 I continued to speak with locals and went out on a lot of dates with girls who couldn’t speak English.

 At the end of my third year in China I was able to read a lot of the signs around me, names of places, and foods.
 I was also able to converse fairly fluently.
 It was at this time that a Chinese reporter wrote an article about my Chinese language skills as I was the first foreigner she had met who could speak decent Chinese.
-She did sort of add her own twist (rough English translation) to the article about me being a Chinese culture and history buff, but it basically told how I learned Chinese (which you now know).
+She did sort of add her own twist to the article about me being a Chinese culture and history buff, but it basically tells how I learned Chinese, which you now know.
+Here’s an English translation of the article.

 Five Years in China